Restaurant Listings

 JAPANESE

 Don’t let the diminutive size of the cozy restaurant fool you: Shoyu is big on flavor, friendly service, and what some locals consider Park City’s best sushi.
 The sushi, nigiri, and sashimi from Chef Hokky Chandiyana are indeed top-notch.
-Don’t care for raw food?
-Try the bento boxes at lunchtime and entrees like grilled red snapper, tempura fish and shrimp, and chicken or pork katsu or teriyaki.
+Don’t care for raw fish?
+Try the bento boxes at lunchtime and entrées like grilled red snapper, tempura fish and shrimp, and chicken or pork katsu or teriyaki.
 Sake, beer, and wine are available, as well as Japanese green tea.
 1612 W Ute Blvd, 435-631-0128, shoyusushiparkcity.com $$ L D P

 SILVER MINE TAPROOM